 Key Program Details

-- Habitat in July and August is most valuable
+- Habitat earlier in the fall is most valuable

 - Flooding: maximum of 4" throughout contract period